xNikhil001/data-table/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-NOTE: The DataTable is not implemented fully dynamic, for example the table headings are pre known and are typed statically
+NOTE: 1) The DataTable is not implemented fully dynamic, for example the table headings are pre known and are typed statically

-DataTable Feautures:
+      2) The pagination is implemented on client side DataTable Feautures:
 1) Search
 2) Pagination